 It is common to read about how young people are not saving enough for retirement.
 While it is always better to start early, they still have many decades to correct their financial mishaps.
-The real concern is for people who are age 50 or older and do not have enough saved to support their current standard of living in retirement.
+The real concern is for people who are age 50 and do not have enough saved to support their current standard of living in retirement.
 What could this population do to secure their retirement?

 If you are age 50 and do not have any retirement saving, early retirement might have passed you by.
 There is still enough time, however, to build a secure financial future.
 There might even be enough time for you to reach financial independence by the time you reach the traditional retirement age of 65.

 I was once at a benefits seminar and the speaker who was there said that there are two things that can make your retirement suck.
 The first is poor health.
 The second is not having enough money.
 While I am not going to write about diet and exercise in this post, I am going to write about what you can do to improve your finances before you retire.

 Hopefully, you are already contributing at least enough to capture what your employer is matching.
 If you are not, it is time to start using your 401K as your main source of retirement savings.
 I am not referring to contributing 3% of your salary.
 I am referring to contributing the maximum that is allowed by the IRS.
 If you are younger than age 50, you can contribute $18,500 per year in your 401K account.
 If you are over age 50, you are allowed an additional $6,000 in catch-up contributions.

 If you max out your 401K starting at age 50, have an average return of 6.5%, you will have over $620,000 saved by age 65.
 If you are part of a dual income couple, and your spouse maxes out their 401K, you will have over $1.2M combined at age 65.
 At a 4% withdrawal rate, that would provide a couple with $4,000 in passive retirement income per month.